pegros/PEG_LIST/help/sfpegJson.md

 (to avoid a custom child object and related list) and display it as a related list via the **sfpegListCmp** component, while providing add/update/remove capabilities via the **sfpegActionBarCmp** component.

 ℹ️ The only constraints are that:
-* a `index` property is systematically added / managed by this framework to uniquely identify each JSON object of the list.
+* an `index` property is systematically added / managed by this framework to uniquely identify each JSON object of the list.
 * a custom _proxy_ custom object may be required for the _add_ and _update_ `apexForm` actions, property names in the JSON objects being directly the